achoruzy/achoruzy/README.md

 ### :world_map: What I work on currently:

-- R&D Python Engineer at OddInn Studio where I develop tools for game development and 3D artists.
+- Game developer (Unreal Engine 5 and  Unity Developer) at Chronospace
-- C# Unity Developer at Chronospace where I develop games.
+- C, C++, C#, Python
-- C, C++ and Unreal Engine 5 as side quests.
+- R&D Engineer at OddInn Studio where I develop tools for game development and 3D artists.

 ### 📫 How to reach me:
 achoruzy@gmail.com - feel free to drop me a mail :)